Overview and objectives

 Outcomes are likely to vary with context, including according to extensiveness of surveillance and testing, health systems functioning and population characteristics.

-Evidence to date has come primarily from China, Italy and the US, countries that are further along in the pandemic than Australia.
+Evidence to date has come primarily from overseas countries that are further along in the pandemic than Australia.

 Knowledge gaps in relation to COVID-19